suziexi/frameblends.github.io/README.md

 References:
 [Frame-Semantic Parsing](https://www.mitpressjournals.org/doi/pdf/10.1162/COLI_a_00163)

-**open-SESAME**\
+**Open-SESAME**\
-Open-sesame add syntax through a traditional pipeline as well as a multi-task learning approach which uses a syntactic scaffold only at training time.
+Open-SESAME add syntax through a traditional pipeline as well as a multi-task learning approach which uses a syntactic scaffold only at training time.
 They conclude that scaffolding is a cheaper alternative to syntactic features since it does not require syntactic parsing at train or at test time.
 ![OS](images/open_3.png)
 Thie model's main contributions:
 1. Build the first syntax free frame-semantic argument identification system, introducing the softmax-margin SegRNN.
 The model using a similar dynamic programming algorithm as zeroth-order semi-Markov dynamic program.